Updated June 17, 2020.

 I recommend London!
 It’s such an iconic place with so much history, you will definitely want to spend at least a day, and probably two or three days here!
 My recent trip to Wales was a rousing success, and so was my trip to Edinburgh with my brother!
 But the biggest surprise of all was how much I loved Belfast and all it has to offer.
 Think of experiencing the charm of the Cotswolds in jolly old England, touring the facility where the Titanic was built in Northern Ireland, hunting for the Loch Ness Monster in Scotland, or marveling at the gothic Cardiff Castle in Wales!

 Why the USA?

 I might be a bit partial, but the USA is a pretty great place for solo travel.
-Whether you want tropical islands, mountains to climb, early American history, or live music, there is a place in American for you!
+Whether you want tropical islands, mountains, early American history, or live music, there is a place in American for you!
 Americans are known for being happy and open, so you will always be able to find someone to help you if you need it.
 Just remember that the United States is very large!
 Flying or driving will be the best way to get between major cities, but check how long the drive will take before you go so you can decide if flying is a better option!